nikolaynag/chain-ski/README.md

 One of the most challenging part of design is to determine trajectory which axes should travel when mechanism works.
-It could not be arbitrary because wheels could go off the rail in this case.
+It could not be arbitrary because wheels should not go off the rail all along.

 After some mathematical research it was decided to make trajectory from two lines and two specially selected ellipses.
 Condition for selected ellipse is visualized in `optimal-ellipse-statement.svg` file.
-Numerical solution for such ellipse is found with `wxMaxima` tool and stored in `optimal-ellipse.wxmx` file.
+Numerical solution for such ellipse is found with `wxMaxima` (see `optimal-ellipse.wxmx` file).

 As far as rail contour should be equidistant from axes trajectory, we need an equidistant of ellipse in our design.
 A python script `equidistant-svg.py`